BBB seal

 Is Fort Wilderness ready for DVC?

 In the past, there was a bus and walking route that connected the two Wilderness resorts, along with the Magic Kingdom boat that would stop at both.
 Including Disney’s Wilderness Lodge Resort opened up more dining options but only the bus transportation remains as of 2023.
-While this DVC cabins addition doesn’t seem to technically increase the Fort Wilderness capacity at all, another dining location should be built to elevate the property to DVC standards.
+While this DVC cabins addition doesn’t seem to technically increase the Fort Wilderness capacity at all, another dining location should be there to elevate the property to DVC standards.
 It seems Disney knows this and is working on it, referencing dining options and sharing, “with more exciting news to come.”

 We’ll have to see how The Cabins at Disney’s Fort Wilderness Resort Disney Vacation Club add on enhances the resort overall as amenities are plussed and things are added.